Turk Broda: Early career

 Broda started his playing career with the Brandon Athletics and the Brandon Native Sons.
 After playing a few years with them he played for the Winnipeg Monarchs, Detroit Farm Crest and the Toronto St. Michael's Majors.
 In 1933–34, the Detroit Red Wings invited Turk Broda to their training camp.
 But with Normie Smith and John Ross Roach already in Detroit, there was no way Broda could start in the NHL.
 Instead, he started his professional career with the Detroit Olympics.

 In 1933 Broda also appeared in goal for the Riding Mountain Relief Camp All-Stars, a group of hockey players from various Depression work camps around the lake by Riding Mountain National Park in Manitoba.

 NHL career

 In 1935–36, he was acquired by the Toronto Maple Leafs for $7500.
 Broda emerged as one of the league's top goaltenders in the 1940–41 season, as he led the league in wins with 28 in 48 games.
-In 1941–42, he won his first Stanley Cup with the Leafs, who came back from being down three games to none against the Detroit Red Wings in one of the greatest comebacks in NHL history.
+In 1942, he won his first Stanley Cup with the Leafs, who came back from being down three games to none against the Detroit Red Wings in one of the greatest comebacks in NHL history.

-In 1942–43, Broda joined the army for two and a half years during World War II.
-In 1945–46, Turk Broda returned to the Maple Leafs roster and was instrumental in the team's Stanley Cup victories in 1946–47, 1947–48, 1948–49 and in 1950–51.
+In 1942–43, Broda joined the Canadian Army for two and a half years during World War II where he was stationed overseas in England, largely entertaining troops by playing military hockey to boost the morale of Allied troops before being honourably discharged in 1945.

+In 1945–46, Turk Broda returned to the Maple Leafs roster and was instrumental in the team's Stanley Cup victories in 1947, 1948, 1949 and in 1951.
 Turk Broda retired in 1951–52, at 38 years of age.